IMF777/cdo-pkg/README.md

 PKG default settings can be overwritten with ```PKG.Settings(settings)``` function.
 Expects an object with three optional properties as argument:
 - ```settings.keyValues [false || true]```
-When true, sets key values indicating package source url. for faster package loading speeds.
+When true, sets key values indicating package source url for faster loading speeds.
+This is useful during the project development phase, but not for the published project.
 The key is set as "package_href_*<package-name>*:*<version>*".
 Default value is false.
 - ```settings.throwError [false || true || "console"]```
 When true, throws an error when package cannot be loaded.
 When value is "console", prints the error message to the console.
 Default value is false.
 - ```settings.onError [Function]```